PlaceOS/docs/how-to/location-services/area-management.md

 1. Overview of building use and recommended levels based on capacity
 2. A list of Areas on each level and the counts of people in those areas
 3. Location data for the levels, wireless and desks
-4. List of known desks on the level, for simplified processing of realtime visualisations
+4. List of known desks on the level, for simplified processing of real-time visualizations

-One of these modules needs to be configured per-building and relies on [Location services](location-services.md) for collecting location data.
+Each building needs one of these modules, and they rely on [Location Services](location-services.md) for collecting data.

 ## Configuration

-By default the view is updated once a minute, this batching rate can be increased based on requirements.
-Every 15 seconds would be a good minimum, systems like meraki only provide updated location information every minute so there is diminishing returns for higher rates.
-Locations services can also inform Area Management of updates and this increases the batching rate to at most every 3 seconds.
+By default the view updates once a minute, you can increase this batching rate based on requirements.
+Intervals lower than about 15 seconds are not worth using, as it's still limited by systems which update once per minute.
+Locations Services can also inform Area Management of updates.
+This increases the batching rate to at most every 3 seconds.

 ```yaml
 # The building this driver is monitoring